TeknoVenus/SampleThunderPlugin/README.md

 ```

 ## JSON-RPC
-Make the following JSON-RPC request to generate a greeting
+Make the following JSON-RPC request to the sample plugin to generate a greeting

 ```
 curl --request POST \